trpouh/preacher/README.md

 ## The Preacher

-Preacher is a lightweight automation tool written in rust. to start working with preacher one should know and understand the concepts of a `worship`, `sermon` and `psalm`.
+Preacher is a lightweight automation tool written in rust.
+To start working with preacher it is vital to know the concepts of `worship`, `sermon` and `psalm`.

 | term    | definition
 |--       |--
 | worship | all neccessary information needed to deliver a `sermon` (aka preaching)
-| sermon  | contains a collection of `psalms` that shell be read
+| sermon  | contains a collection of `psalms` that shell be read and some extra information
-| psalm   | subset of instructions
+| psalm   | set of instructions

 Currently, the following platforms are supported:

 * x86_64-unknown-linux-musl
 * x86_64-apple-darwin

-### Motivation

 This project serves two functions: